glideapps/security-bench/README.md

 | response | TEXT | Complete API response body (JSON) |

 Key features:
-- **Deduplication**: The evaluator checks for existing results before making API calls
+- **Deduplication**: The evaluator checks for existing results (by model, file, and prompt) before making API calls
 - **Full audit trail**: Request/response bodies are stored for debugging
-- **Cleanup on fix**: The fix and autofix commands delete all existing entries for a file before rewriting
+- **Cleanup on fix**: The fix and autofix commands delete entries for a specific file+prompt combination before rewriting
+- **Multi-prompt support**: Each evaluation tracks which prompt was used, allowing comparison of prompting strategies

 ## Troubleshooting